-14.2 Sensitivity
+14.2 SENSITIVITY

-The sensitivity (detection limit) was ascertained by determining the variability of the 0 ng/ml serum calibrator and using the $2\sigma$ (95% certainty) statistic to calculate the minimum dose.
-The assay sensitivity was found to be 0.020 ng/ml.
+The sensitivity (detection limit) was ascertained by determining the variability of the 0 $\mu$ IU/ml serum calibrator and using the $2\sigma$ (95% certainty) statistic to calculate the minimum dose.
+The assay sensitivity was found to be 0.182 μIU/mI for Insulin and 0.020 ng/ml for C-Peptide.

-14.3 Accuracy
+14.3 ACCURACY

-The C-Peptide AccuBind® ELISA test system was compared with a predicate radioimmunoassay assay.
+The C-Pep/Ins VAST® AccuBind® ELISA Test System was compared with a reference method.
 Biological specimens from population (symptomatic and asymptomatic) were used.
-(The values ranged from 0.2 ng/ml - 11.8ng/ml).
-The total number of such specimens was 124.
-The data obtained is displayed in Table 4 (see next column).
+The values ranged from 0.01μIU/mI - 129μIU/mI for insulin with a total number of 104 specimens.
+The values ranged from 0.2 ng/ml-11.8ng/ml for C-Peptide with a total number of 124 specimens.
+The data obtained is displayed in Tables 3 and 4.